StefFrustagli/RockPaperScissorsGame/README.md

 # CLASSIC ROCK, PAPER, SCISSORS GAME
+by Stefania Frustagli

 ## Description
 This game is a classic version of the Rock Paper Scissors game.
 It is single-player only, where the user tries to beat the computer.
 The player will select one of three choices and at the same time the computer will make its random choice.